-This guide is a straightforward approach to jobsite safety through the use of best practices with James Hardie products.
+This guide is a straightforward approach to worksite safety through the use of best practices with products by James Hardie.

 It's good to remember that 'Best Practice' is much more than simply a 'strong suggestion'.
 It is a work ethic that if followed has tangible benefits that will positively influence your quality of work and wellbeing, leading to greater efficiency, and importantly, improved worksite safety.